The U.S. & The Global Fund to Fight AIDS, Tuberculosis and Malaria

 - Authorizing the Secretary of State to withhold a percentage of the U.S. contribution until the Global Fund could demonstrate improved oversight and accountability in grant disbursement.

-Since the beginning of the pandemic, the Global Fund has acted to support countries in their efforts to address COVID-19’s impact on HIV, TB, and malaria programs.
-The Global Fund established a “COVID-19 Response Mechanism” (C19RM)32 in April 2020, and also has allowed for grant flexibilities that give countries the ability to use a certain percentage of their current grants for COVID-19 response activities.
-Now, as countries shift from emergency pandemic response to longer-term efforts, the Global Fund has allowed countries to reprogram their C19RM funds for health systems strengthening and pandemic preparedness activities.33 As of June 2023, the Global Fund had awarded almost $5 billion in funding to more than 100 countries to support countries’ responses to COVID-19.34 Support from the Global Fund to countries has been used to:
+Since the beginning of the COVID-19 pandemic, the Global Fund acted to support countries in their efforts to address COVID-19’s impact on HIV, TB, and malaria programs.
+The Global Fund established a “COVID-19 Response Mechanism” (C19RM) in April 2020, and also allowed for grant flexibilities that gave countries the ability to use a certain percentage of their current grants for COVID-19 response activities.
+As of July 2024, the Global Fund had awarded over $5 billion in funding to more than 100 countries to support countries’ responses to COVID-19.23 Support from the Global Fund to countries was used to:

 - support national COVID-19 response efforts, including purchasing tests, treatments, and medical supplies;